-Reports information about the amount of fragmentation within database indexes. sa_index_density([table_name[, owner_name]]) DBA authority required None "Index fragmentation" on page 170 of the book ASA SQL User's Guide Database administrators can use this procedure to obtain information about the degree of fragmentation in a database's indexes.
-The procedure returns a result set containing the table name, the index name, the number of leaf pages, and the index's density.
+Function Reports information about the amount of fragmentation within database indexes.
+Syntax sa_index_density ([table_name [, owner_name]]) Permissions DBA authority required Side effects None See also "Index fragmentation" [ASA SQL User's Guide, page 195] Description Database administrators can use this procedure to obtain information about the degree of fragmentation in a database's indexes.
+The procedure returns a result set containing the table name, the index name the number of leaf pages, and the index's density.
 The density is a fraction between 0 and 1.
 If you do not specify parameters, the information for all tables appears.
 Otherwise, the procedure examines only the named table.

-The Interactive SQL Results pane shows you a result set for the table as follows: TableName, IndexName, LeafPages, Density Density is a fraction between 0 and 1.
+The Interactive SQL Results pane shows you a result set for the table as follows:

+TableName, IndexName, LeafPages, Density

+Density is a fraction between 0 and 1.
 For indexes with a high number of leaf pages, higher density values are desirable.